saaduddin555/Automation_with_Python/01-Python_Crash_Course/Python_Notes_Part-01.md

 There may be a few questions on the quiz that will ask you about either the output of a small block of code or the value of part of the code.
 Make sure to read the instructions carefully on those questions.

-Coding skills
+Coding skills:

 Skill Group 1

+    .
 Use a function with the def() keyword

+    .
 Pass a parameter to the function

+    .
 Use an if-elif-else block to set specific conditions for a variety of actions

+    .
 Assign strings to variables

+    .
 Use comparison operators

+    .
 Return a value

+    .
 Call the function in a print statement and pass parameter to the function

 # A function is created with the def() keyword.
 The parameter
 # variable "time_as_string" is passed to the function through a